Paraphrasing Complex Network: Network Compression via Factor Transfer: Conclusion

 \section{Conclusion}

 { In this work, we propose the factor transfer which is a novel method for knowledge transfer.
 Unlike previous methods, we introduce factors which contain paraphrased information of the teacher network, extracted from the paraphraser.
-There are mainly two reasons that the student can understand information from the teacher network more easily by the factor transfer than other methods. \jh{One reason is that the factors can relieve the inherent differences between the teacher and student network.
-The other reason is that the translator of the student can help the student network to understand teacher factors by mimicking the teacher factors.}

-\jh{A downside of the proposed method is that the factor transfer requires the training of a paraphraser to extract factors and needs more parameters of the paraphraser and the translator.
-However, the convergence of the training for the paraphraser is very fast and additional parameters are not needed after training the student network. }
+There are mainly two reasons that the student can understand information from the teacher network more easily by the factor transfer than other methods. {One reason is that the factors can relieve the inherent differences between the teacher and student network.
+The other reason is that the translator of the student can help the student network to understand teacher factors by mimicking the teacher factors.} {A downside of the proposed method is that the factor transfer requires the training of a paraphraser to extract factors and needs more parameters of the paraphraser and the translator.
+However, the convergence of the training for the paraphraser is very fast and additional parameters are not needed after training the student network.
 In our experiments, we showed the effectiveness of the factor transfer on various image classification datasets.
 Also, we verified that factor transfer can be applied to other domains than classification.
 We think that our method will help further researches in knowledge transfer. }